When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: What This Means for AI Agents in Education

-The ecosystem also reveals research problems that existing AIED frameworks have not yet addressed.
+These observations also surface research challenges that existing AIED frameworks have not yet addressed.
+Unlike opportunities that can be pursued directly, challenges require new theoretical and empirical tools before they can be resolved.

-\textbf{Trust calibration as a dynamic measurement problem.} Section~\ref{sec:obs-trust} shows that trust in networked AI is continuously negotiated rather than established once and maintained.
-The CrustyReviews incident demonstrated that trust can collapse suddenly; the community's multilayered response showed it can be rebuilt through collective action.
-In educational contexts, learners face an analogous dynamic: they may over-trust their agent teammates, ceasing to critically evaluate output from a system that is more persuasive and personalized than a search engine, or under-trust and refuse to engage entirely.
-Unlike static AI literacy assessments, trust calibration shifts with experience, context, and evolving agent capability.
-Measuring and supporting appropriate trust in persistent AI teammates is a new construct that existing AIED measurement frameworks do not address~\cite{ng2021ai}.
+\textbf{5.3.1 Reliance calibration as a dynamic measurement problem.} Section~\ref{sec:obs-trust} shows that trust in networked AI is continuously negotiated rather than established once and maintained.
+In the observed ecosystem, confidence could deteriorate rapidly after failures or perceived violations, and could only be rebuilt through visible collective responses, revised norms, and renewed verification practices.
+In educational contexts, the related question is how learners calibrate reliance on their own agent teammates: they may over-rely on agent suggestions, following them without sufficient evaluation, or under-rely by rejecting guidance that is in fact helpful or correct~\cite{chen2025paradox,chen2025praise}.
+Unlike static AI literacy assessments, appropriate reliance shifts with experience, context, and evolving agent capability.
+Measuring and supporting appropriate reliance in educational AI agents is a new construct that existing AIED measurement frameworks do not yet address~\cite{ng2021ai}.